-1. Protocol Title.
-The protocol title must be the same as the project/proposal title unless multiple protocols are being submitted within one proposal.
-In a proposal with multiple protocols, the proposal title must be referenced consistently across all protocols.

-2. Phase.
-For medical products regulated by the Food, Drug and Cosmetic Act, designate the protocol as Phase I, II, III or IV research.

-3. Principal Investigator.
-List the complete name, address, telephone and fax number, and e-mail address of the PI.
-Include a copy of the PI's curriculum vitae (CV) with the protocol.
+- 1. Protocol Title.
+The protocol title must be the same as the project/proposal title unless multiple protocols are being submitted within one proposal. - 2.
+Phase.
+For medical products regulated by the Food, Drug, and Cosmetic Act, designate the protocol as Phase I, II, III, or IV research. - 3.
+Principal Investigator.
+List the complete name, address, phone number, and email address of the principal investigator.
+Include a copy of the principal investigator's curriculum vitae (CV) with the protocol.
 List the names of all personnel who will have significant involvement in the research study; include their practice license (i.e., MD or RN), highest degree(s), job title, and employing institution.
-In addition, include the name of the Medical Monitor with their current CV for Greater Than Minimal Risk Studies.
-(See number 15 of this section for details on the Medical Monitor requirement).

-4. Location of Study.
-List all centers, clinics or laboratories where the study is to be conducted.
-Include the name, degree(s), title, employing institution and complete address of the investigator(s) for each site.

-- 5. Time Required to Complete.
+In addition, if a Medical Monitor has been assigned to the study, which is required only for greater than minimal risk studies, include his/her name and provide a copy of the current CV. - 4.
+Location of Study.
+List all centers, clinics, or laboratories where the study is to be conducted.
+Include the name, degree(s), title, employing institution, and complete address of the investigator(s) for each site. - 5.
+Time Required to Complete.
 State the month and year of expected start and completion times. - 6.
 Objectives.
 Provide a detailed description of the purpose and objectives of the study. - 7.
-Study Population.
+Study Population. - a.

-a.
 Describe the target population (to whom the study findings will be generalized) and the nature, approximate number, and pertinent demographic characteristics of the accessible population at the study site (population from which the sample will be recruited/drawn).